Work with Us

 -

-28 hours per week
+21 or 28 hours per week

-Salary: £26,861 per annum (pro rata).
-Actual salary £21,488
+Salary: £37,292 per annum (pro rata).
+Actual salary £22,375 (0.6 FTE) or £29,834 (0.8 FTE)

-Mind in Brighton and Hove empowers and supports people who have experience of mental health issues in Brighton and Hove and West Sussex.
+Mind in Brighton and Hove empowers and supports people who have experience of mental health issues in Brighton and Hove, East Sussex and West Sussex.
 Our Advocacy Services take action to help people say what they want, secure their rights, represent their interests, and obtain services they need.

-In return, we offer a range of benefits including full induction, nationally accredited advocacy qualification and 29 days’ leave (pro rata) per year excluding bank holidays, 3% pension contribution and access to a 24-hour Employee Assistance Programme.
+In return, we offer a range of benefits including full induction, learning and development opportunities, and 29 days’ leave (pro rata) per year excluding bank holidays, 3% pension contribution and access to a confidential 24-hour Employee Assistance Programme.

-All successful applicants are subject to Disclosure and Barring Service (DBS) clearance
+All successful applicants are subject to a Disclosure and Barring Service (DBS) check.

 Click here to download an application pack, which contains:

-· About Us
+About Us

-· Guidance Notes
+Guidance Notes

-· Job Description
+Job Description

-· Terms & Conditions
+Terms & Conditions

-· Application Form
+Application Form

-· Monitoring Form
+Monitoring Form

 You can also download the covering letter for applications to this role here.

-Interviews will take place on Tuesday 5th August at 51 New England St, Brighton BN1 4GQ
+Interviews will take place on Wednesday 27th August at 51 New England St, Brighton BN1 4GQ

-Alternative interview dates can be arranged if required.
+Alternative interview dates may be available, if required.

 We are committed to equal opportunities and we value diversity in our workforce and aim to recruit a workforce that reflects the communities we serve.
 We encourage applications from everyone irrespective of age, disability (including experience of living with mental health issues), gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.